lsingh4634426/OpenSSL-clone/doc/designs/ech-api.md

 notes relating to the current APIs for that, and an analysis of how these differ from those currently in the boringssl library.

-The [plan](https://github.com/openssl/project/issues/659) is to incrementally get that code reviewed in this feature/ech branch.

 ECH involves creating an "inner" ClientHello (CH) that contains the potentially sensitive content of a CH, primarily the SNI and perhaps the ALPN values.
 That inner CH is then encrypted and embedded (as a CH extension) in an outer CH that